 In 2020, NCCS will host its 20th year of semi-annual Cancer Policy Roundtable (CPR) “think tank” meetings, convening stakeholders in the cancer community to discuss pressing issues related to cancer research, development of new cancer therapies, and the delivery of quality cancer care.

-The CPR Fall 2019 meeting will be held at the Four Seasons Hotel in Washington, DC, on March 26.
+The CPR Spring 2020 meeting will be held at the Four Seasons Hotel in Washington, DC, on March 26.
 The CPR Fall 2020 meeting is scheduled for November 19.
 A summary of the CPR Spring 2019 meeting can be found here [PDF].

 The faculty that present at the Cancer Policy Roundtable range from public and health policy experts to representatives from the National Institutes of Health, Food and Drug Administration, Centers for Medicare and Medicaid Services, Congressional Health Policy Advisors and leaders in health insurance, pharmaceutical, and biotechnology industries.

 These meetings are a great opportunity for interested parties to come together and discuss timely and compelling issues.
 Specific objectives and outcomes are unique to each meeting, however past meetings have focused on topics such as clinical trials, issues for older adults, expanded access programs, Medicare reimbursement, health care reform and other relevant topics.

 Cancer Policy Roundtable Sponsors